5 Min Read

 Why do married men cheat?
 Wives whose husbands have cheated have been asking this question for eons.

 Both married men and women cheat, but the occurrences of cheating by married men is far higher than that of married women.
 It seems to happen all the time, in fact.
 And the reasons men give for cheating are often very similar.

 Let’s examine a high-profile cheater, General David Petraeus, to find some answers.

 Reasons Married Men Cheat

-Below are excerpts from a USA Today article on Why Do the Powerful Cheat.
-It gives us a few starting points in understanding why do married men cheat.
+Below are excerpts (indented sections) from the USA Today article, Why Do the Powerful Cheat.
+It gives us a few starting points in understanding why do married men cheat [emphasis added]:

 David Petraeus is not your run-of-the-mill husband with a wandering eye.
 He's not just another philandering politician or celebrity cheater, like so many others whose indiscretions have come to light in recent years.